stephen-gilbert-cko/flutter-checkout-example/README.md

-# checkout_example
+# Flutter Checkout Example

-A new Flutter application.
+A simple Flutter application, containing a payment form to collect card details and generate a Checkout.com token.

 ## Getting Started